Engee documentation

 @NLobjective(model, Min, sum((A[1]*exp(r[1]*t) + A[2]*exp(r[2]*t) - y)^2 for (t,y) in zip(tdata, ydata)));

-Setting appropriate initial values is an important step for efficient and accurate solution of optimisation problems, significantly affecting the speed, quality and reliability of the optimisation process.
+Setting the appropriate initial values is an important step for the efficient and accurate solution of optimization problems, significantly affecting the speed, quality and reliability of the optimization process.

 In [ ]: